sunny/edith/README.markdown

 -----

 - `/any-page-name`: type what you want, it's saved automagically!
-- `/any-page-name/txt`: raw text version.
+- `/any-page-name.txt`: raw text version.
-- `/any-page-name/html`: html representation, pushed through the markdown syntax.
+- `/any-page-name.html`: html representation, pushed through the markdown syntax.

 Setup
 -----

 - Make a writeable directory that will contain your pages as txt files.
-For example:
+For example: `mkdir data && chmod a+w data`

-        mkdir mydata
-        chmod a+wx mydata

-- Copy `config.example.php` to `config.php`
-- Modify `config.php` to your liking
-- Tell your http server app to redirect 404s to `index.php`.
+- Tell your http server to redirect 404s to `index.php` (under Apache copy `htaccess.example` to `.htaccess` and modify the `RewriteBase` directive if necessary)

-    - Under apache copy `htaccess.example` to `.htaccess` and modify the `RewriteBase` directive.
+- Copy `config.example.php` to `config.php` and modify it to your liking
-    - Under lighttpd, add this line to your configuration:

-            server.error-handler-404 = "/index.php"

-- To enable concurrent accesses, uncomment the lines in `config.php` regarding [Google Mobwrite](http://code.google.com/p/google-mobwrite/)
+- To enable concurrent access, uncomment the lines in `config.php` regarding [Google Mobwrite](http://code.google.com/p/google-mobwrite/)

 Licence
 ------